cameronmclean/pattern_mining/Notes for workshop facilitation.md

 ###Abstracting the 'whats' and 'whys'
-Forces (why's) can be anything - social, technical, economic, physical We want to enumerate all the 'forces' in the protcol.
+Forces (why's) can be anything - social, technical, economic, physical...
+We want to enumerate all the 'forces' in the protocol.
 Some forces will repeatedly occur.
 Some 'forces' may be present, but not end up being part of the final pattern - of all the variables, only some will form the important subsystem.
 By using existing protocols, we are starting with positive examples.